-- Grading Regulations (PDF) - This document contains Section 1.04 of the Code of the Baltimore County Regulations (COBAR) which was adopted on April 22, 2005, and pertains to excavating, grading, sediment control, and forest management in Baltimore County.
+The Grading Regulations (PDF) contains Section 1.04 of the Code of the Baltimore County Regulations (COBAR) which was adopted on April 22, 2005, and pertains to excavating, grading, sediment control, and forest management in Baltimore County.

-- Stormwater Management Regulations (PDF) - This document contains Article 33 Title 4 of the Baltimore County Code that was adopted in response to Stormwater Management Act of 2007.
+The Stormwater Management Regulations (PDF) contain Article 33: Title 4 of the Baltimore County Code that was adopted in response to Stormwater Management (SWM) Act of 2007.
 The intent of the Act it to improve the effects of storm water runoff, and thereby improve the quality of the Chesapeake Bay.
-Article 33 Title 4 significantly affects the design of storm water components for land development projects.
+Article 33: Title 4 significantly affects the design of storm water components for land development projects.
 Some of the more significant changes are:

 - Environmental Site Design to the Maximum Extent Practicable must be addressed for all projects, including redevelopment.

 - Three sequential plan submissions and reviews are now required: Concept SWM Plan; Development SWM Plan; and Final SWM Plan.